 New one-day training course helping care home staff support residents who suffer falls.

-100% of GP surgeries in the North East are committed to accepting appointments through NHS 111, putting the region in the forefront of change within the NHS nationally.
+100% of GP surgeries in the North East are accepting appointments through NHS 111, putting the region in the forefront of change within the NHS nationally.

 Brief details of some of our other projects are set out below.
 To find out more about them, just contact the network team at NECSU.UECNetwork@nhs.net or phone 0191 374 4242

-The ‘flight deck’ portal – which allows hospitals to share real-time information about bed capacity and escalation levels - is now a key part of the region’s approach to surge management.
+The ‘flight deck’ portal allows hospitals in the north east region to share real-time information about bed capacity and escalation levels.

 Respond is a pioneering initiative, bringing together the full range of professionals involved in mental health crisis care to learn together using a simulated scenario with audio and video clips.